Dominic Perrottet drawn into ICAC gun club scandal

 Davis wrote:

-‘Michael Toohey [NSW Office of Sport director] has advised that the that the original ERC minute was not correct and the Office of Sport has no involvement at all, and do not want any involvement in the funding.’
+‘Michael Toohey [NSW Office of Sport director] has advised that the original ERC minute was not correct and the Office of Sport has no involvement at all, and do not want any involvement in the funding.’

 The NSW Department of Sport was the proponent listed on the document which went to the NSW Cabinet Expenditure Review Committee in December 2016.